ohs-foundation/kotlin-fhir/README.md

 #### Creating FHIR resources

-To create a new instance of a FHIR resource, the most idiomatic way in Kotlin is to use the generated data class constructors directly with named arguments.
+To create a new instance of a FHIR resource, use the generated data class constructors directly with named arguments.
 Since all optional fields have default values, you only need to specify the properties you actually use.

-Because FHIR's `string` primitive type is mapped to a generated `String` class which clashes with `kotlin.String`, you should import it using an alias (e.g., `import dev.ohs.fhir.model.r4.String as FhirString`).

 For example: